jucian0/posts/building-forms-in-reactjs-2.md

 - Controlled form - controlled forms mean that every time that an input event happens the component that this state belongs will be rendered again.
 - Uncontrolled form - when we use uncontrolled forms we don't have any state to keep the input value, and we just take the input value when we want to use it.
-- Debounced form - debounced forms mix controlled and uncontrolled approaches, it's necessary to use a state to keep the input value, but this value is changed only after the last input event happens.
+- Debounced form - debounced forms mix controlled and uncontrolled approach, it's necessary to use a state to keep the input value, but this value is changed only after the last input event happens.

 > Debounce function forces a function to wait a certain amount of time before running again.
 The function is built to limit the number of times a function is called.